Energy Management, Efficiency, and Renewable Energy

 In 2016 NCTCOG partnered with the Texas State Energy Conservation Office (SECO) to expand best management practices for solar photovoltaic systems throughout the State of Texas.
 Under the project, NCTCOG focused on supply side and demand side activities, including items such as outreach to niche markets, providing trainings and solar information statewide, and expanding permitting and ordinance templates statewide.
 Visit www.gosolartexas.org for more information.

 In 2013 and 2014 NCTCOG participated in the U.S. Department of Energy’s Solar Ready II program by partnering with the National Association of Regional Councils, the Mid-America Regional Council, and Meister Consultants Group.
 NCTCOG worked with local governments and interested parties to implement best management practices and provide training for solar energy in the DFW region.
 The goal of this project was to improve the DFW solar market by providing a more streamlined and standardized solar process.
 Visit www.gosolartexas.org/local-governments for more information.

 The North Central Texas Environmental Stewardship Forum (Forum) began as an Environmental Protection Agency (EPA) grant funded effort dedicated to bringing together North Central Texas (NCT) governmental and quasi-governmental organizations to share best practices, lessons learned and resources to ease the burden of developing and supporting sustainability and environmental initiatives.
-Having completed the grant, the participating cities and EPA acknowledge the value the Forum brings to communicating and collaborating to achieve environmental goals.
-Visit www.nctcog.org/envir/stewardship for more information.
+Having completed the grant, the participating cities and EPA acknowledged the value the Forum brought to communication and collaboration to achieve environmental goals and have recently established the Regional Integration of Sustainability Efforts (RISE) Coalition to carry on the activities the Forum started.
+Visit www.nctcog.org/envir/development-excellence/rise-coalition for more information.